6 beaches to cross off your Santorini bucket list

 It’s a stunning 15- to 20-minute stroll between both beaches.
 There are also local buses operating in the area to shuttle you to and fro, and then back to the island’s main towns.

-In the warmer months, the whole coastline becomes an energetic hubs for travellers.
+In the warmer months, the whole coastline becomes an energetic hub for travellers.
 Walking down the promenades, the many bars, restaurants and taverns beckon you, and there is always one activity or another going on down by the beach – anything from volleyball to water sports.

-DJs from all the world pump out music up and down Black Beach.
+DJs from all over the world pump out music up and down Black Beach.
 Its party atmosphere makes it a big attraction for many young travellers, but there is a large array of food, shops and activities that cater to all ages.

 3. Red Beach

-True to its name, and with no picture able to do justice to its beauty, Red Beach is an iconic destination of reddish hued sand and vibrant volcanic rock located on the south coast of Santorini.
+True to its name, and with no picture able to do justice to its beauty, Red Beach is an iconic destination of reddish-hued sand and vibrant volcanic rock located on the south coast of Santorini.

 To get to the beach, it’s about a 20-minute bus or quad bike ride from Fira – Santorini’s capital.